coherenza/gebouwenpaspoort-webui/README.md

 ## Deploying

-- Front on Github pages, just push and the CI action will do the rest. [https://gbp2.pandata.nl]
+- The front-end is currently hosted on Github pages, on [https://gbp2.pandata.nl].
+A new version is built and deployed upon pushing to master.
+See the [.github/deploy.yml]
-- Meilisearch on DigitalOcean at [http://meili.pandata.nl:7700], see command below:
+- Meilisearch is hosted on DigitalOcean at [http://meili.pandata.nl:7700].
+To run it, see command below:

 ```h
 docker run -it \